May 15-17, 2018

 John Paxton received a B.S. degree in computer science from The Ohio State University in 1985 with minors in German and Math.
 He received M.S. and Ph.D. degrees in computer science from The University of Michigan in 1987 and 1990 respectively.
 His Ph.D. research at The University of Michigan Artificial Intelligence Laboratory involved machine learning.

-Sneha Veeragoudar Harrell, Ph.D., is a learning scientist whose research fosters transformative computer-based learning experiences for under-represented youth.
+Sneha Veeragoudar, Ph.D., is a Research Scientist at the Massachusetts Institute of Technology (MIT) whose research fosters transformative computer-based learning experiences for youth under-represented in STEM disciplines.
 Her research seeks to catalyze youth excitement about computing as a means of empowerment, problem solving, and self-expression.
-She currently serves as the learning sciences consultant on an NSF funded project investigating relations between virtual and physical world social identities in computer science learning.
+She currently serves as the learning sciences expert on an NSF funded project investigating relations between virtual and physical world social identities in computer science learning.

 Dr. Renee Wittemyer is the Senior Lead for Tech Innovation at Pivotal Ventures, the executive office of Melinda Gates, which focuses on accelerating progress on social issues affecting women and girls in the U.S. In her role, Renee leads the organization’s work to activate and elevate girls and women as leaders of tech innovation.
 She previously worked at Intel in a number of positions, including as the Director of Strategy and Research of Intel’s $300 million Global Diversity and Inclusion effort.
 Renee also worked as a researcher in Microsoft Research Labs in India.